 Anda is the main tourist area in East Bohol.
-Though don’t expect anything like Panglao, just that there is a accommodation options for a range of budgets and a few western restaurants.
+Though don’t expect anything like Panglao, just that there some accommodation options for a range of budgets and a few western restaurants.

 From your last tourist spot in the Candijay region, Anda is roughly a 1 hour downhill ride.
 And along the way you will pass by a few charming villages and locals surprised to see new faces.

 The Cabagnow cave pool will make for a great addition to this already epic day of adventure.
 So if you are already worn out, you could leave this for the next day.
-After all, there are quite a few cave pools within a short walk from the main tourist area.
-Here are the caves that we know about in Anda Combento cave – Tibaw cave pool.
+After all, there are quite a few cave pools within a short walk from the main tourist area in Anda.
+Here are the caves that we know about in Anda, Combento cave and Tibaw cave pool.

 TIP: Check out Coco Loco restaurant in Anda.
 They serve the best food with the freshest ingredients.
 We ate at Coco Loco 3 times during a 2 night span!